 The toolkit contains a long list of Dos and Don’ts.
 The Dos exhort staff to ensure that the “student is safe within their work.”
 How exactly this is to be done is unclear, given that the data shows that prostitution is the most dangerous occupation of all.

 On the Don’t list is the exhortation to not “listen to or perpetuate myths regarding sex work but rather gain reliable factual information.”
 But how are you to do this when, as we have shown, the toolkit itself is riddled with misleading and missing information?

-The list of external services is limited to those that support the full decriminalisation of the sex trade (including pimps and brothel keepers) and excludes the services (few though they are) that provide robust support to help women exit prostitution and that have a clear stance against full decriminalisation.
+The list of external services is limited to those that support the full decriminalisation of the sex trade (including pimps and brothel keepers) and excludes the services that provide robust support to help women exit prostitution and that have a clear stance against full decriminalisation.

 The Sex Work Toolkit for Students

 The student version of the toolkit was the most disturbing of all.

 It starts with four quotes from “student sex workers” – including:

 “One of my lecturers saw me in a strip club where I was working and said he wouldn’t tell anyone if I gave him a blowjob, so I did it, but he kept asking.”